-- A confirmation packet is mailed to the registrant.
-Packet includes a registry ID - magnet and set of stickers. - Emergency health care professionals call the registry hotline if a POLST form cannot be immediately found. - Clinics and support staff call the registry business office with nonurgent POLST form requirements.
+- Registry-ready forms are entered into registry. - A confirmation packet is mailed to the registrant.
+Packet includes a registry ID magnet and set of stickers. - Emergency health care professionals call the registry hotline if a POLST form cannot be immediately found. - Clinics and support staff call the registry business office with nonurgent POLST form requirements.